 ENGR 220 Construction Methods and Materials (4) Prerequisite: ENGR 126 and DRFT 125.
 Introduces basic construction materials, their properties, manufacture and application to the building industry.
 Focuses on the proper design of various building elements-foundations, floors, walls and roofs-and the selection of suitable building materials and products.
 Three class hours and two lab hours weekly.
-Offered upon indication of need
+Offered upon indication of need with systems which must be engineered and safely integrated into a building: hot water heating, HVAC, water supply, sanitary and storm drainage, lighting, electrical supply, and occupant safety systems.
+In the laboratory, students design and lay out a heating, cooling, water supply, sanitary drainage, storm drainage, lighting and electrical system for an industrial building.
+Three class hours and two lab hours weekly.

-ENGR 221 Building Mechanical and Electrical Systems (4)
+ENGR 221 Building Mechanical and Electrical Systems (4) Prerequisites: ENGR 126 and DRFT 125.
+Familiarizes students with systems which must be engineered and safely integrated into